chloepar/Final_CMPD_Traffic_Stops_CPartrick/README.md

 ### Future Work

 I would like to further analyze the differences in types of traffic stops, and how that may be impacted by ethnicity.
-If possible, I am also hoping to look into different by division and location within the city of Charlotte.
+If possible, I am also hoping to look into differences by division and location within the city of Charlotte.